awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-create-mw.md

 In this step, you create a maintenance window and specify its basic options, such as name, schedule, and duration\.
 In later steps, you choose the instance it updates and the task it runs\.

 In our example, you create a maintenance window that runs every five minutes\.
 Normally, you would not run a maintenance window this frequently\.
 However, this rate lets you see your tutorial results quickly\.
-We'll show you how to change to a less frequent rate after the task has run successfully\.
+We will show you how to change to a less frequent rate after the task has run successfully\.

 **Note**
 For an explanation of how the various schedule\-related options for maintenance windows relate to one another, see [Maintenance window scheduling and active period options](maintenance-windows-schedule-options.md)\.